Roche/pyreadstat/README.md

 users have sometimes reported problems.
 In those cases it may help to install libiconv with conda (see later, compilation on mac)

+Readstat also depends on zlib; it was reported not to be installed on Lubuntu.
+If you face this problem intalling the library solves it.

 ## Installation

 ### Using pip